spacepille/icecast2-telegraf-plugin/README.md

 ## Download the binary

-Simply download the binary from the [latest release](https://github.com/spacepille/icecast2-telegraf-plugin/releases).
+Download the binary from the [latest release](https://github.com/spacepille/icecast2-telegraf-plugin/releases).

 ## Build From Source